AdamPoweska/doctor_DRF/README.md

-PostgreSQL django excercise (CRUD, selecting appoitments for patients).
+PostgreSQL DRF excercise (CRUD, selecting appoitments for patients).
+I have done the same excercise but only with Django.
+Aim of this excercise is to re-write it with DRF methods.